Arizona Law for Court Ordered Drug Rehab and Mental Health Assessment & Treatment

-Arizona State Law provides for a variety of court ordered involuntary assessment, commitment, and treatment solutions for substance abuse and mental health disorders on both an inpatient and outpatient basis.
+Arizona State Law for court ordered drug rehab and involuntary assessment, commitment, and treatment for mental health disorders on both an inpatient and outpatient basis.
 Title 36 is an example of an order to initiate an involuntary mental health assessment in the State of Arizona.

 Title 36 Diversions for the State of Arizona Mental Health Civil Commitment